RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/foundations-linux-and-python/python-labs/python-lab-2.md

        ``` python
        myValue=1
        ```
-     - write value of variable to the shell
+     - write value of variable to the shell by using the print() function:
        ``` python
        print(myValue)
        ```
-     - get data type of variable
+     - get data type of variable by using the type() built-in function:
        ``` python
        print(type(myValue))
        ```